-You used to need a permit in New Jersey for roof replacement, but that’s no longer the case.
+You used to need a roofing permit in New Jersey for roof repair or replacement, but that’s no longer the case.
 While that may save a roofing contractor some time and homeowners the cost of the permit fee, it also removes an important quality control measure from the roofing industry.
 As a result, there’s a greater onus on homeowners to perform due diligence.

-Luckily, Proven Contracting is here to answer all your questions about roof permits in NJ and how to conduct due diligence so that you end up with the contractor you deserve.
+Luckily, Proven Contracting is here to answer all your questions about roof permits in NJ and how to conduct due diligence so that you end up with the licensed contractor you deserve.

 Since March of 2018, it’s no longer necessary to get a construction permit in order to install a roof on a single or two-family home.
 New Jersey’s Department of Community Affairs reclassified roof replacements as minor work and ordinary maintenance, which means that roof replacements are no longer subject to inspections by a state enforcing agency.